 Le Centre d’Art provided exhibition space and art instruction for the full range of Haitian artists – from completely untrained peasant artists to educated artists of the Haitian elite.
 The first exhibition was of twenty-five trained artists, but increasingly the center drew artists who were completely self-taught and worked in the ‘naive’ style for which Haitian art was to become known.
 Unfortunately, the Centre’ d’Art’s building was completely demolished in the Haitian Earthquake 2010.

-In 1945 the visits to Haiti by French surrealist Andre Breton with Cuban painter Wilfredo Lam, each of whom bought several paintings by Hector Hyppolite.
-While somewhat self-servings claiming the Haitian artists as fellow surrealists, Breton did a great deal to legitimize and promote Haitian art in Europe and Latin America.
+In 1945 the French surrealist Andre Breton with Cuban painter Wilfredo Lam visited Haiti, each of whom bought several paintings by Hector Hyppolite.
+While somewhat self-servingly claiming the Haitian artists as fellow surrealists, Breton did a great deal to legitimize and promote Haitian art in Europe and Latin America.
 That same year the Pan American Union hosted the first museum show of Haitian art in the United States.

-In 1947 the first purchase of a work by a Haitian naive’ painter by the Museum of Modern Art in New York (MOMA).
+In 1947 the first purchase of a work by a Haitian ‘naive’ painter was made by the Museum of Modern Art in New York (MOMA).